saeyslab/FlowSOM_Python/docs/api.md

 -   `io` for reading and writing FCS files
 -   `pp` for preprocessing
+-   `models` for models
 -   `tl` for tools
 -   `pl` for plotting

-The central class is `FlowSOM`, which can be instantiated as a class and is also the output of the convenience function `flowsom_clustering`:
+The central class is `FlowSOM`, which can be used to read in data and directly perform the FlowSOM algorithm.
+There is also a convenience function `flowsom_clustering` which performs the same steps but directly on an existing AnnData object.
+For more low-level control, the `FlowSOMEstimator` class with a scikit-learn Estimator API can be used.:

 ```{eval-rst}
 .. module:: flowsom